SAEmanuel/Green_Spaces_Management_ISEP/docs/user-manual.md

 This manual serves as a comprehensive guide for green space managers and administrators utilizing MusgoSublime, a digital tool created to streamline the management and maintenance of green spaces.

-MusgoSublime is a digital software product developed to simplify upkeep of green areas.
+MusgoSublime is a digital software product developed to simplify the upkeep of green areas.
 It provides a diverse variety of features and functionalities to assist users in organizing and maintaining green spaces.

 Within this manual, readers will discover detailed instructions on how to effectively utilize the various features and tools offered by the MusgoSublime application.
 From fundamental navigation to advanced functionalities, each aspect of the application is extensively explained to ensure users can understand its full potential.